eclipse-theia/theia/doc/Developing.md

 ### Watch the TypeScript packages

-To run `tsc` whenever you make a change to TypeScript files run from the root:
+To run TypeScript in watch-mode so that TypeScript files are compiled as you modify them:

 ```sh
 yarn watch:ts